Kanji Mnemonics, or How to Learn Kanji by Picturing Grandma Doing a Headstand

 Everything you learn comes with pre-made mnemonics.
 That means that all you have to do is log in each day (on their website or mobile app) to learn what’s been put in front of you and you’ll eventually be a kanji whiz.

-Use these concepts of chunking and associating when creating kanji mnemonics and you’ll find that it becomes much easier to learn and actually remember kanji.
+Just remember to use these concepts of chunking and associating when creating kanji mnemonics and you’ll find that it becomes much easier to learn and actually remember kanji.
 Work smarter, not harder!